The Hundred and One Dalmatians: Adaptations

 The novel has been adapted for the stage by Debbie Isitt for the Belgrade Theatre, Coventry in 2000 (followed by productions at the Royal & Derngate, Northampton in 2007 and Birmingham Repertory Theatre in 2017), by Bryony Lavery for the Chichester Youth Theatre in 2014 and was devised by the company (directed by Sally Cookson) for Tobacco Factory Theatres in 2014.
 The novel was also adapted into a 2009 musical which opened in Minneapolis prior to a US tour.
 Another stage musical adaptation was due to open at Regent's Park Open Air Theatre in 2020, before being postponed twice to 2022 due to the COVID-19 pandemic.

-In 1996, the BBC adapted Dodie Smith's novel into a full-cast musical audio dramatization, starring Patricia Hodge as Cruella.
-This version is very faithful to the source material, in that it has all the characters.
-However, events are slightly changed - Cruella's husband argues with her more than in the novel, and they do not leave London after the destruction of the fur stocks, nor do the Dearlys ever find out she was the mastermind.
+In 1996, the BBC adapted Dodie Smith's novel into a full-cast musical audio dramatisation, starring Patricia Hodge as Cruella.
+This version is very faithful to the source material, in that it has all the characters, but events are slightly changed – Cruella's husband argues with her more than in the novel, and they do not leave London after the destruction of the fur stocks, nor do the Dearlys ever find out she was the mastermind.
 Furthermore, Perdita and Prince's story is greatly abridged, Mrs. Willow helps the Colonel attack the Badduns to prevent them following the Dalmatians, and the White Cat does not join the family until after the move to Suffolk.
 Amazon Audible later released this production as an Audiobook, available for streaming online or through the app.

 Reception

 The book gained a positive response from critics.

+The British writer Siobhan Dowd has cited the thieving Romani characters in the book as one example of a long history of anti-Romani stereotypes in English literature.